porismltd/open-standards/docs/techniques.md

 Linked Data provides the most flexible way of expressing data.
 It does so at the expense of simplicity to process and validate.

-At the heart of Linked Data is the ‘semantic triple’ whereby every piece of data is expressed using the simple subject-predicate-object expression.
+At the heart of Linked Data is the 'semantic triple' whereby every piece of data is expressed using the simple subject-predicate-object expression.
 Here are two examples.

 <div class="text-center">
 ![triples example](/images/triples-example.png)